mnayfeh/gps_spoofing_detection/README.md

 ## Location independent
 Python codes used for training, validaton and testing of the ML classifiers using the location independent dataset.
 ## Videos
-Videos showcasing a screen recording of the attack on the drone through QGround control caan be viewed via the following link.
+Videos showcasing a screen recording of the attack on the drone through QGround control can be viewed via the following link.

 https://drive.google.com/drive/folders/1AbdV4n8hUv073W-Mhi8vcJvlAsdXOd66
 ## Contact/Help